-Ola Electric shares rise 9% despite wider Q1 loss; what should existing investors do? - BusinessToday
+Ola Electric shares jump 18% despite wider Q1 loss; what should existing investors do? - BusinessToday

 In an official statement, the company said its Q1 FY26 results reflected strong financial discipline and operational execution.
 It highlighted that the auto segment's EBITDA margin improved notably to -11.6 per cent from -90.6 per cent in Q4 FY25, with June marking the first month of positive EBITDA in the auto business.
 Consolidated EBITDA also saw a significant recovery, improving to -28.6 per cent from the previous quarter.

-A market expert advised that existing investors may hold onto the stock, while another recommended avoiding fresh entries at current levels unless there are clear signs of a recovery.
+A market expert advised that existing investors may hold onto the stock, while a few recommended avoiding fresh entries at current levels unless there are clear signs of a recovery.

 Kranthi Bathini, Director of Equity Strategy at WealthMills Securities, stated, "Existing investors may continue to hold the stock, but fresh entry is not recommended at current levels unless there are clear signs of a recovery."